 Expanding our exploration, NLP analyses of newspapers can offer insights into how meaning is attributed to past events and, in this sense, become collective memories that shape our understanding of the past and its relation to the present.
-By examining how the representation of the Alta controversy evolves over time, we aim to determine the significant impact of perceived effects and contextual relevance on shaping the event's meaning.
-NLP becomes a powerful tool for dissecting the intricate processes by which the Alta-controversy is assigned significance in different situations and at distinct points in time.
-Our approach involves tracing changes in tendencies through NLP methods, providing a quantitative framework.
+By examining how the representation of the Alta controversy evolves over time, we aim to determine the impact of perception of events and their contextual relevance in shaping the event's meaning.
+NLP becomes a powerful tool for dissecting the processes by which the Alta-controversy is assigned significance in different situations across time.
 Subsequently, we will delve qualitatively into the material, tracking these changes to concrete situations and events where the Alta controversy is made relevant.
-Newspapers, as dynamic arenas for narrative discourse, serve as crucial spaces where the perceived impacts and contemporary relevance of the Alta-controversy contribute to the ongoing construction of its meaning.

 Methods

 In this study we have leveraged new advances in artificial intelligence to our advantage.
 In this section we will avoid covering the most technical aspects, while presenting the process in the order that it was conducted in.
-All the code used will be available on github.
+All the code used will be available on GitHub.

 According to “lov om avleveringsplikt” for all documents that are made publicly available in Norway a copy must be sent to the Norwegian national library (NB).
 This has resulted in an enormous collection of among other things, newspapers.
 The newspapers have in turn been made available digitally for research purposes.
 The newspapers have been scanned and processed for machine reading by the national library.
 We have utilized NBs publicly available API to create our corpus for this study.
 An API is the way your computer talks to a computer in another location, or how a program talks to another program on your computer.

-To create our corpus we set out to craft a search strategy which would capture as much as possible of what was written about the Alta-controversy.
+To create our corpus, we set out to craft a search strategy which would capture as much as possible of what was written about the Alta-controversy.
 After many iterations we opted for a strategy that matches terminology only used in relation to the Alta-controversy, like “Demonstrantene i Alta”.
 An unresolved problem is the quality of the scanned newspapers from NB.
 While in general excellent, we saw that in some cases some letters are not properly transcribed.
 Another problem is that although we have a quite broad search strategy, some cases discussing the Alta-Controversy have certainly been left out.
 We do of course not know which ones this is, else we had included them.
 We accounted for the two most common forms of written Norwegian language, bokmål and nynorsk.
-Sadly we were not able to include saami newspapers written in saami, due to the nature of the analysis we are doing later.
-The newspapers in question are: “Sami Áigi”, “Min Áigi”, “Ávvir” and “Áššu”.
+Sadly, we were not able to include Sámi newspapers written in Sámi, due to the nature of the language models we are using, which is made for the north Germanic languages.
+The newspapers in question are: “Sámi Áigi”, “Min Áigi”, “Ávvir” and “Áššu”.
 In cases where these newspapers have published text in Norwegian, it is included.